Open a Smart Works in 2019

 Each Smart Works centre is run by a volunteer board of trustees, who have the regional connections, knowledge and insight to make the service work in their city.
 The Trustees, led by the Chair, are responsible for their own operations and fundraising, but are part of the wider Smart Works family, an inspirational group of people brought together by a desire to help women succeed.

 Our HQ in London acts as the umbrella organisation, and supports each regional centre with the dedicated support, advice and hands on help they need.
 We help teach the key aspects of our core service to our new centres: volunteer training and development; stock management and quality; referral partnerships and growth; fundraising expertise.
 We also provide the infrastructure and brand to help the service prosper.

 In the first year, we also help with seed funding to allow more time to focus on establishing the service and building fundraising expertise.

 We want dynamic, entrepreneurial and inspiring individuals with a desire to bring our service to their home city.

-Our experience has also shown that when setting up a Smart Works, it is important to have a “running mate” – a colleague, friend or other contact that you can work together with.
-Working as a small group of two or three will help share the work and give you an invaluable sounding board.
+Our experience has also shown that when setting up a Smart Works, it is important to have a small team to work closely together and lead on the opening of a new centre.
+We may be able to help put a working group together, or you may have friends or contacts to suggest.
+Working as a small group will help share the responsibilities and give you an invaluable sounding board.

 You must also have time.
 It is likely this will take up several hours a week, more at certain times, and it is important that this is manageable.